matan-h/matan-h.github.io/_posts/2026-03-22-fixed-python-autocomplete.md

 ## Hash Score Table format

 The first thing that takes up space here is the prefix string.
-Since the format is designed to be query only, no need to include the actual string.
+Since the format is designed to be query only, no need to include the actual string (instead,it includes just the hash).
 The format uses a fast hash, FNV-1a , shifted to be 24-bit.

 ```yml
 - Header (magic `HSCT`+version) - 8 bytes